anna-dor-plumsail/documents-docs/source/document-generation/docx/formatters.rst

 collapse
 --------

+:code:`collapse` - if a value in the tag is null, empty or empty array, it will hide block that contains this tag (table rows or bullet list item).

+It can be used to conditionally hide blocks of a document.
+Read the article describing `how to hide content blocks <conditionally-hide-blocks.html>`_ for additional information.

-:code:`collapse` - if value in tag is null, empty or empty array, it will hide block that contains this tag (table rows or bullet list item).
-It can be used to conditionaly hide blocks of document.
-If there are no table rows, bullet list items or chapters around this tag, you can wrap it into a table cell with invisible borders.
+.. note:: The formatter searches for table rows or bullet list items to hide.
+If there are not any table rows, bullet list items or chapters around this tag, you can wrap it into a table cell with invisible borders.
 Thus, you define borders of your block to hide.
-Then add tag with :code:`collapse` formatter to hide this table cell if value in the tag is empty.
-In most cases it is better to use this formatter with the `hide <#hide>`_ formatter as in the example below.
-It prevents the engine from displaying unnesessary tag value.

-Read the article describing `how to hide content blocks <conditionally-hide-blocks.html>`_ for additional information.

 The example below shows how to hide table row if employee job title is empty.